This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 The whole point of working with a broker is to get access to as many development finance lenders as possible and to benefit from a great service.
 If a broker is tied to only a few lenders, this will narrow your borrowing options.

 A good development finance broker should work with both high street and specialist lenders.
 High street lenders tend to take lower risk deals but offer keener interest rates.
-Specialist lenders offer more flexible borrowing options, albeit rates may be a little higher.
+Specialist lenders offer more flexible borrowing options.

 Experience in the marketplace can make a real difference to the service you receive.
 As with any industry, the longer a business has been in operation the greater the stability of the firm.
 The amount of knowledge the employees have should be greater and the more established the firm’s relationships with lenders should be.